 Icons make life easier because they’re a visual cue to communicate quickly and effectively—without words.
 Therefore, simplicity and clarity are key.
 Unfortunately, too many brands get carried away with icons that are either redundant or too abstract to understand.

-If you’re not sure, have someone do a sanity check to confirm your icons are intuitive and appropriate.
+The Fix: If you’re not sure, have someone do a sanity check to confirm your icons are intuitive and appropriate.

 Example: We collaborated with Avalere Health to create custom iconography for its health care-related content.

 Thanks to the explosion of big data, brands are communicating with data more than ever.
 Data visualization is a powerful tool to make data easier to comprehend, but it can also do a lot of damage when data is misinterpreted or inaccurately represented.